http4s/http4s/docs/docs/client.md

 any other http4s backend, it presents the exact same `Client` interface!

-It uses blocking IO and is less suited for production, but it is highly useful in a REPL or [mdoc] documentation:
+It uses blocking I/O and is not suited for production, but it is highly useful in a REPL or [mdoc] documentation:

 ```scala mdoc:silent